dhanraj-kumawat/StudentApiWithCustomResponse/README.md

-This is A Stuent Api CRUD Project in springboot
+This is A Student Api CRUD Project in SpringBoot MVC

 -> user can get student information with id(primary key)